Cchioma/Market-Basket-Analysis-using-Apriori-Algorithm/README.md

 ![](date_time.PNG).

+## Insights and Visualization

-6. I checked for the distribution of items
+1. I checked for the distribution of items
    ```
    item_Distribution = groceries_data.groupby(by =
    'itemDescription').size().reset_index(name = 'Frequency').sort_values(by